 The goal of the class is to learn how to model, analyze and simulate stochastic systems.
 With respect to analysis we distinguish between what we could call theoretical and experimental analysis.
 By theoretical analysis we refer to a set of tools which let us discover and understand properties of the system.
 Naturally, probability theory plays a key role as the mathematical language that allows us to quantify uncertainty.
 The theory can only take us so far and is usually complemented with numerical analysis of experimental outcomes.
 Although we use the word experiment more often than not we simulate the stochastic system in a computer and analyze the outcomes of these virtual experiments.

-Where: Goergen Hall 109.
+Where: Gavett Hall 206 and online via Zoom (fully online after Thanksgiving).
 Textbook: We will use lecture slides to cover the material.
-The basic textbook for the class is
+A good and broad text for the class is

 John A. Gubner, "Probability and Random Processes for Electrical and Computer Engineers," Cambridge University Press.

 The book can be obtained online from the University of Rochester libraries here.